cosmicjs/cosmic-media-extension/README.md

 ## Service keys

-The extension uses default API keys for Unsplash, Giphy, Pexels, Pixaby, and OpenAI.
+The deployed app uses default API keys for Unsplash, Giphy, Pexels, Pixaby, and OpenAI.
 If you run into API rate-limit issues, you can update these to your own keys:

 1. `unsplash_key` Register for a key [here](https://unsplash.com/developers).
 2. `pexels_key` Register for a key [here](https://www.pexels.com/api).